-Total closure cost for the EQFL Solid Waste Processing Facility is estimated at \$104,589 including all sampling, analysis, loading, transportation, disposal, cleaning, labor, and certification costs.
+Total closure cost for the EQFL Solid Waste Processing Facility is estimated at \$101,167 including all sampling, analysis, loading, transportation, disposal, cleaning, labor, and certification costs.
 A contingency representing 10 percent of all calculated closure costs is also included in this total closure cost estimate.
-A closure plan cost summary is provided on the attached table.
+A closure plan cost summary is provided on the following table and copies of supporting third-party quotes are attached.
 Inflationary increases, as approved by the FDEP, may be made to this cost estimate annually.